How to Grow Kale in Your Square Foot Garden [Step-by-Step]

 • In a traditional row garden: 18 to 24 inches

 Yes, kale continues to grow after cutting.
-Use a pruner or scissor to cut kale leaves and avoid damaging the plant.
+Use a pruner or scissors to cut kale leaves and avoid damaging the plant.
+Learn more about how to harvest and store your homegrown kale.

 What happens if you plant kale too close together?